 U.S. Senator (D-Ohio)

-Lincoln's parent corporation (ACC) was an Ohio-chartered operation, which is why Glenn said he was interested in the matter.
-In late 1986, Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln Savings and Loan.
+Lincoln S&L's parent entity - American Continental Corporation - was an Ohio-chartered operation, which is why Glenn said he was interested in the matter.
+In late 1986, Charles Keating's legal counsel, James Grogan (one of Glenn's former employees), informed Glenn that the San Francisco regulators who were conducting an exam were harassing Lincoln.
 In response, in January 1987, Glenn arranged a meeting with Jack Atchison of the Arthur Young accounting firm (who conducted Lincoln's audits in 1985 and 1986) to substantiate the claims made by Grogan.
 Glenn says that Atchison supported Lincoln's complaints by saying that the exam was significantly overdue and that classified information was being leaked to the public.

 Multiple accounts confirm that Glenn was the most visibly frustrated that Gray did not have any information at the April 2nd meeting.
 He was very outspoken in his desire for answers.
 During the April 9th meeting, Bill Black, one of the San Francisco regulators, vividly recalls him saying, "Charge them or get off their backs!" (see "Black Transcript").